jjzn/sfm-plus/README.md

 ### The long story

-The server part, written in Rust, depends on some libraries, which are listed in `Cargo.toml` and will be automatically installed by Cargo.
-In addition, it requires a working installation of Tesseract 4 (known working version `4.1.1`) and of OpenCV.
+The dependencies for the Rust server are listed in `Cargo.toml`.
+However, the server also depends on some external libraries, both of which can be installed using your system's package manager:
+- Tesseract 4 (a known working version is `4.1.1`)
+- OpenCV

-After having installed all the system dependencies, you can build and start the server by running `cargo run`.
-Alternatively, you can directly invoke the build executable, which will be located somewhere in `target/`.
+After having installed these two external dependencies, you can use the usual Cargo commands to build and optionally start the server (`cargo build` and `cargo run`).

 If you plan on hosting an instance of SFM++, keep in mind this project is licensed under the [GNU Affero General Public License](https://choosealicense.com/licenses/agpl-3.0/),